fuzziqersoftware/resource_dasm/README.md

 - render_infotron_levels, a map generator for Infotron levels
 - dc_dasm, a disassembler for Dark Castle data files
 - sc2k_decode_sprite, a renderer for SimCity 2000 sprite resources
+- mohawk_dasm, a disassembler for Mohawk archive files used in Myst, Riven, and Prince of Persia 2

 ## Building